CrowdStrike/glide-core/CONTRIBUTING.md

 A story showing the use of an optional slot that requires specific markup is one example.
 A story showing an error state triggered by a form submission is another.

+### Don't add Storybook controls for properties and methods inherited from `HTMLElement` or `Element`

+Our components extend `LitElement`, which extends `HTMLElement`—which extends `Element`.
+So our components can be assumed to implement properties and methods inherited from those classes.
+Ideally, we'd document everything.
+But Storybook's controls table would quickly become cluttered.
+And adding and maintaining controls isn't free.

+The exception is `addEventListener()`.
+It is inherited.
+But which events it supports isn't obvious.
+Document `addEventListener()` if your component dispatches events that aren't universal—like `"change"`, `"input"`, or `"toggle"`.

+If you're unsure where a property or method comes from, TypeScript's [Playground](https://www.typescriptlang.org/play) can help.
+So can your editor and [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes).

 ### Only set required attributes in stories